bird-bench/BIRD-Interact/bird_interact_conv/README.md

 - Response collection and evaluation

 ### Prompts
 Please use the `prompts_for_bird_interact_full.py` when using the Bird-Interact-Full dataset.
-The `prompts.py` file contains templates and prompts used for:
+The `prompts.py` file is only used for Bird-Interact-Lite, which contains templates and prompts used for:
 - User query generation
 - System response formatting
 - SQL query construction